liquidfiles/liquidfiles_unix/README.md

 # Installing LiquidFiles Unix Command Line Utility
 ## Introduction
 This BETA version of the utility has the send feature only.
-LiquidFIles roadmap is to include all CLI features as per the already supported
-Windows CLI utility.
-Refer to [Liquidfiles support site] (http://support.liquidfiles.net/entries/22100711-Command-line-utility-Windows-) for further information.
+LiquidFIles roadmap is to include all CLI features as per the already supported Windows CLI utility.
+Refer to [Liquidfiles support site] http://support.liquidfiles.net/entries/22100711-Command-line-utility-Windows-) for further information.

 LiquidFiles Unix command line utility extends the functionality of your LiquidFiles server to command line use and scripting from supported
 Unix and Linux servers.

 This document describes the typical installation steps for the LiquidFiles Unix client including dependent libraries.
 LiquidFiles can be installed using static or shared libraries to enable portability within your environment.

-For command line help, use:  liquidfiles help <command> (e.g. liquidfiles help send).
+For command line help, use:  'liquidfiles help' <command> (e.g. liquidfiles help send).

 ## Installation
 LiquidFiles can be installed statically or to use shared libraries where all system dependencies are met.
 LiquidFiles relies heavily on OpenSSL